 Heesun Andes, Owner and Head Trainer

 Heesun Andes is a graduate of Rutgers University, where she received her B.A. and completed her certification in Companion Animal Science, at the Rutgers School of Environmental and Biological Sciences.
-Heesun Andes is the Owner and Head Trainer of Pet Karma Dog Training LLC in Clinton, NJ, and serves as the Head of the Behavioral Department at Hunterdon Hills Animal Hospital, where she offers off-leash group puppy classes, private training, Canine Good Citizen group classes, AKC Trick Dog group classes, Dog Sport Classes and apprenticeship programs for young professionals who would like to learn about dog training in the veterinary field.
+Heesun Andes is the Owner and Head Trainer of Pet Karma Dog Training LLC in Clinton, NJ, and serves as the Head of the Behavioral Department at Hunterdon Hills Animal Hospital, where she offers group puppy classes, private training, Canine Good Citizen group classes, AKC Trick Dog group classes, Dog Sport Classes and apprenticeship programs for young professionals who would like to learn about dog training in the veterinary field.
 Heesun is a AKC S.T.A.R.
-Puppy Evaluator, Canine Good Citizen and AKC Trick Dog Evaluator, and works cooperatively with Veterinary Hospitals across New Jersey.
+Puppy Evaluator, Canine Good Citizen and AKC Trick Dog Evaluator, and an Associate Nose Work Instructor with the National Association of Canine Scent Work (NACSW).

 Heesun's background in dog training began with her father, who trained military dogs for bomb detection and search and rescue.
 Heesun helped prepare and attended many working dog trials with KNPV in the Netherlands starting at age 7.
 However, she never thought dog training would become her career until her senior dog Trinity was diagnosed with clinical separation anxiety.
-Many close family, friends, and pet care professionals advised Heesun to euthanize her, however, Heesun refused to give up on her Trinity.
-Her mission to save Trinity is what sparked Heesun's journey to become the best dog trainer.
+Many close family, friends, and pet care professionals advised Heesun to euthanize her, however, Heesun refused to give up on her companion.
+Her mission to save Trinity is what sparked Heesun's journey into the world of dog behavior.
 Attending seminars and conferences around the world and learning one-on-one with renowned dog behaviorists such as Dr. Ian Dunbar, all in order to find an answer for Trinity.
-After five years, Trinity's separation anxiety improved tremendously, and Heesun utilized methods she developed herself called "Play Therapy."
-After saving Trinity, she realized there may be other pet parents having these same struggles.
+After five years, Trinity's separation anxiety improved tremendously with the help of many, and utilizing methods she developed called "Play Therapy."
+After helping Trinity, she realized there may be other pet parents having these same struggles.
 She made it her goal and passion to help as many families as she could, teaching behavior modification for dogs that most pet professionals would not work with.
 As a result of her early experiences, Heesun prioritizes puppy socialization and temperament training as early as 7-8 weeks of age, to help raise happy, confident, well-tempered, and well-socialized dogs.
 She believes an early start in socialization and continued developmental training, is the key to ensuring that every dog will have the chance at a happy life.
 Heesun also believes that adult dogs deserve a chance at rehabilitation, and she is committed to discovering and providing the best methods for dog training in her community.
 Her mission is to help each client build a deep and joyful connection with their dog.
 Heesun is the developer of the behavior modification method, Play Therapy and Third Variable Training.

 Seminars/Workshops/Trials Heesun will be attending and competing in 2018: